harness/developer-hub/university/faqs.md

 ### I can't find the course I'm looking for, what should I do?

-Use the search bar within the Skilljar dashboard to find your desired course.
+Use the navigation within the Skilljar dashboard to find your desired course.
 If you still can't locate it, email [certifications@harness.io](mailto:certifications@harness.io).

 ### How do I use a coupon code during registration?